adenh93/react-scaf/README.md

 ### Execution

-Once your configuration is to your liking, you can start generating components by using the `scaffed gen` console command.
-The generation command requires one command-line argument, `--componentNames`, or its alias: `-n`.
-The `--componentNames` argument can be provided one or more component names separated by spaces, for example: `scaffed gen -n SomeComponent OtherComponent`.
+Once your configuration is to your liking, you can start generating components by using the `scaffed` console command.
+The `scaffed` command requires one command-line argument, `--componentNames`, or its alias: `-n`.
+The `--componentNames` argument can be provided one or more component names separated by spaces, for example: `scaffed -n SomeComponent OtherComponent`.

 After executing the command, _scaffed_ will attempt to generate component scaffolding for all of the component names provided in the command line argument.
 For every component name, it will generate a component folder, along with all of the files and their content specified in the configuration.